 - Care and control of suspects

-Effective December 1, 2011, students who successfully complete SCRT-1604 Gaming Security Officer online course plus a final written exam with a minimum of 70% will receive both their Gaming Security Officer (GSO) certificate and their Basic Security Training (BST) certificate.
-Students will receive their certificates via email.
+Students who successfully complete the SCRT-1604 Gaming Security Officer online training and the final exam, with a minimum of 70%, will receive both their Gaming Security Officer (GSO) certificate and their Basic Security Training (BST) certificate.
+Certificates will be issued via email.

 As a security professional, dual certification with both your GSO and BST gives you further employment options.
 You may seek employment in a casino or gaming centre, or within general security.

-* A Learner Service Fee of $16.80 will be added to the above tuition prices.
+* A Learner Service Fee of $17.13 will be added to tuition prices.

-Please Note: Tuition is subject to a 2% increase as of the 1st of April, every year.
-Please verify all tuition costs with JIBC Student Services.
+Tuition is subject to a 2% increase as of the 1st of April, every year.
+Please verify all tuition fees with JIBC Student Services.